gaps-closure/gaps-closure.github.io/docs/C/03-03-01-conflict-analyzer.md

-## Phase 2 CLOSURE conflict analyzer based on minizinc constraint solver **XXX: Fix long lines, otherwise ready*
+## Phase 2 CLOSURE conflict analyzer based on minizinc constraint solver **XXX: Ready for review*

-**TODO: write intro for conflict analyzer**

 The conflict analyzer takes as input a set of source and header files and either outputs an assignment of every global variable and function to an enclave,